Estia-1a/projetGenieInfo_template/Readme.md

 - Select "yes" to: Do you trust the authors?

 ## 3 Install librairies
-TO DO
-- Download https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/estia-image-v2.0.1-win10-mingw64.zip TO CHANGE V3
+**estia-image**
+- Go see the latest release https://github.com/Estia-1a/projetGenieInfo_public/releases (v3.0.1 in June 2022)
+- Download the `estia-image` zip file correponding to your setup (e.g., VS Code, Windows 10, with mingw 64 bits: estia-image-v3.0.1-win10-mingw64.zip)
+- Unzip the file
-- Put the content in estia-image/
+- Move the `estia-image/` folder in your project (near `src/`) **getopt**
-- Download https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/getopt-v2.0.1-win10-mingw64.zip TO CHANGE V3
+- Download the `getopt` zip file correponding to your setup (e.g., VS Code, Windows 10, with mingw 64 bits: getopt-v3.0.1-win10-mingw64.zip)
+- Unzip the file
-- Put the content in get-opt/
+- Move the `getopt/` folder in your project (near `src/` and `estia-image/`)

 ## 4 Install
 To install project you can either: